alexfernandez/loadtest/README.md

         console.log('Tests run successfully');
     });

-The callback will be invoked when the max number of requests is reached, or when the number of seconds has elapsed.
-Options are:
+The callback(error, result) will be invoked when the max number of requests is reached, or when the number of seconds has elapsed.

 ### Options